-Approved and legally permitted structure means, for the purposes of 14 CCR 1038[c], only structures that are designed for human occupancy and garages, barns, stables, and structures used to enclose fuel tanks. [original reference to (d) is incorrect due to recent change by the Board]
+Approved and legally permitted structure means, for the purposes of 14 CCR 1038/c], only structures that are designed for human occupancy and garages, barns, stables, and structures used to enclose fuel tanks.

 Archaeological Coverage Map means the map or maps required as part of a Confidential Archaeological Addendum or a Confidential Archaeological Letter pursuant to 14 CCR §§ 929.1 [949.1,969.1] (c)(9) and 1052(a)(10).
 The map(s) shall contain a north arrow, a scale, and accurately display the project boundary, the site survey area showing survey intensity(ies), and specific location of all archaeological and historical sites identified within the site survey area.
 The map(s) must be on a 1:1 scale copy of a USGS 7.5' quadrangle(s), or digitally generated topographical equivalent.
 Additional maps at other scales may be required to more accurately display required information or increase clarity.